+Dan Kostenbauder is Vice President, Tax Policy for the Silicon Valley Leadership Group.
+In this role he will help to manage local, state, and federal legislative and regulatory tax policy for the Leadership Group and its members.
 Prior to joining the Leadership Group, Dan had a long career in the Tax Department of Hewlett-Packard Company, which concluded as VP—Tax Policy.
-His tax policy experience included testifying before both the House Ways and Means Committee and the Senate Finance Committee several times.
+His tax policy experience included testifying before both the U.S. House Ways and Means Committee and the Senate Finance Committee several times.

 Dan’s HP experience included six years as Vice President—Transaction Taxes and many years of international tax work, which included two years as HP’s European Tax Manager based in Geneva, Switzerland.
 He also served on the OECD Technical Advisory Group on Electronic Commerce.

-Dan currently serves on the California Franchise Tax Board Advisory Council.
-His community and charitable activities include serving on the Board of Trustees of Palo Alto University, where he is currently Chair and on the Board of Directors of the Pacific Art League of
+Dan currently serves on the California Franchise Tax Board Advisory Council and the Office of Tax Appeals Advisory Committee.
+His community and charitable activities include serving on the Board of Trustees of Palo Alto University, where he is currently Chair, and on the Board of Directors of the Pacific Art League of

 Palo Alto, where he is on the Executive Committee.
 Dan was a member of the Santa Clara County Measure B Watchdog Committee during its 10-year

 Dan received a B.A.
 (Economics) from Yale University and both a J.D. and LL.M. (in Taxation) from New York University School of Law.
 He received an honorary doctorate from Palo Alto University.
 Dan also attended the Harvard Business School Advanced Management Program (AMP 155).